 c) The Importance of Others and Cherishing of others (Parasneha)

 d) The Exchange of Self with others (Atmaparavartana)

-These are points to contemplate on during meditation or through simple reflection, points to help turn the mind from its self-centered direction.
+These are points to contemplate on during meditation, or through simple reflection, points to help turn the mind away from its self-centered direction.

-Nagarjuna’s mention of “highest bodhicitta” in the Twenty Verses may be a reference to the two types of bodhicitta, relative and ultimate.
+Nagarjuna’s mention of “highest bodhicitta” in another work may be a reference to the two types of bodhicitta, relative and ultimate.
 Relative bodhicitta is a state of mind where one naturally strives to be of benefit to others, while ultimate bodhicitta has more to do with emptiness, dissolving completely the illusion of inherent self-being.

 The Dalai Lama has said,

 If you have the wisdom of emptiness but no bodhicitta, you will not achieve full progress on the path.
 If you have no wisdom of emptiness but have bodhicitta, you are on the way no matter what happens.”

 I feel like bodhicitta, the thought of awakening, requires a certain amount of courage.
 You may have heard of “active bodhicitta.”
 To me, this means awakening is not realized merely by making a wish or a prayer.
 It means putting our altruistic intentions into action.
 That, at times, definitely takes some courage, but perhaps the greatest challenge, the one requiring the most fortitude, is to conquer our self-centered nature.